 Buy the diamond loose and have it set in a ring separately.

 Call some local jewelers or just stop in and see what kind of settings they have available.
 See what they charge for setting a stone.
 Seeing a setting in person can make a huge difference.
-Obviously, you can get the ring online as well, and it may be a better option -- depending on the quality of your local jewelers.
+Obviously, you can get the ring online as well, and it may be a better option — depending on the quality of your local jewelers.

 Check out Gabriel and Co for some examples of quality settings.
-Look around online, find a company that makes enagagement ring settings and then look up to see if they have a retailer in your area.
+Look around online, find a company that makes engagement ring settings and then look up to see if they have a retailer in your area.
 You'll get to see the ring and they can easily resize for you later if need be!
 Plus, usually they will clean and polish it once a year for free!

 Here are the terms you should familiarize yourself with:

 Inclusions - Inclusions is the name for any small flaws found inside the diamond.
-It's usually little black specs of carbon or sometimes different minerals.
+It's usually little specs of carbon or sometimes different minerals.
 There is a whole section below on Inclusions, as it's important to understand how they fit into diamond buying.

 Eye-clean - A diamond that is "eye clean" is one that may have some flaws, but that they are positioned in such a way that they aren't noticeable generally or at all.